Vanilagy/Binarify/README.md

     specialFeatures: ["Vertical doors", "Surround sound"] });
 ```
 `encodedFerrari` in this case is only 38 bytes long, most of which are used up by its strings.
-In comparison, JSON.stringify()ing the same data yield a string length of 105 bytes.
+In comparison, JSON.stringify()ing the same data yields a string length of 105 bytes.

 ## Installation
 Simply load binary.js *or* binary_min.js using a <script> tag or require it using Node.